programmfabrik/fylr-gitbook/for-system-administrators/backup.md

 # Backups & Restore

 {% hint style="info" %}
-Using SQL dumps as a backup should only be used for debugging purposes.

-To perform a complete migration between productive instances, the [fylr Migration Tool](migration/README.md) should be used instead.
+To migrate between two fylr instances we also develop the [fylr Migration Tool](migration/README.md).
+For easydb5 to fylr migration, that is already the best tool.
+For fylr to fylr, this page is currently (2024-03) still recommended.
 {% endhint %}

 You need access to the command line.